JeromeSORIS/Data_SORIS/README.md

 - NAVAREA
 - LAUNCHES

-Data available in the 'geojson' file (daily update).
+Data available in the 'geojson' and the 'kml' file (daily update).
+Note: Best interface with kml and Google Earth.